nrtominaga/GetLocation/README.md

 # GetLocation
-Get location from ios device
+Get and display user's location to user and give the ability to share.